linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 ## Foreign Exchange Spot Transaction
 - Most frequent type - "spot" foreign exchange (Fx) trade
-- Entails buying one [[Forwards and Futures Notes|currency]] and sell another for settlement two business days hence
+- Entails buying one [currency](../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) and sell another for settlement two business days hence
   - Example: need to pay for 1,000,000.00 of goods from a supplier in Euros two business days from today
 -  \$2,000,0 o 0 in your bank account with Bank New York
 - Enter into spot FX transaction June 17, 2022 (Friday)